suprugafad/expense-tracker/README.md

 #### Delete a category

-Allows a user to delete an existing category they own.
+Allows a user to delete an existing own custom category.
 The user must provide the category ID.

 Protected route.